Francis Cammaerts: Helping the allies

 Digne was liberated by the American army two days after Cammaerts was released from prison.
 The maquis had cleared the way for the Americans and there was little opposition.
-On August 20, Cammaerts and Granville met the American commander, Brigadier General Frederic B. Butler, at Sisteron who dismissed them as "bandits."
+On August 20, Cammaerts and Granville met the American commander, Brigadier General Frederic B. Butler, at Sisteron who dismissed them as "bandits".
 Leaving the American army behind, the two proceeded to Gap where the maquis had captured the German garrison.
 Several hundred Polish soldiers, soldiers in the German army, were among the captured Germans.
 Granville addressed the Poles with a megaphone and secured their agreement to join the Allied forces, provided that they shed their German uniforms.
 The Poles stripped off their uniforms.
 General Butler arrived and disapproved of the proceedings, threatening Cammaerts and Granville with arrest and court martial if they didn't leave.
 Author Arthur Funk said, "The historian can only wonder at Butler's short-sightedness in ignoring a British officer who knew a great deal about the terrain and the people in it."
 Later, Cammaerts and Granville received a better reception from Butler's superior officer, General Alexander Patch, who appointed them as the liaison for the Americans with the maquis.
 The couple continued northward to Lyon and Paris.

 Cammaerts' time in occupied France ended in September 1944.
 He was promoted to lieutenant-colonel, awarded the Distinguished Service Order and the Legion d'honneur, Croix de Guerre and the American Medal of Freedom for his work in south-eastern France.

 SAARF and immediately post-war

 In March 1945, when the Allies had crossed the Rhine, Cammaerts was asked to join the Special Allied Airborne Reconnaissance Force (SAARF).
 Many of the personnel were SOE or OSS agents.
 Their main objective was to help in the reconstruction work in Germany after the fall of Hitler.
-For Cammaerts it primarily meant dealing with the appalling aftermath of the newly liberated concentration camps.
+For Cammaerts, it primarily meant dealing with the appalling aftermath of the newly liberated concentration camps.
 Cammaerts visited Dachau, Belsen and Ravensbruck.
 He was appalled and felt impotent in the face of what he found.
-He later said 'the SAARF period was blank and grey and one of those certain areas in my life when I didn't know what I was doing'.
-SAARF was disbanded in July 1945.
+He later said "the SAARF period was blank and grey and one of those certain areas in my life when I didn't know what I was doing."
+The SAARF was disbanded in July 1945.

 Cammaerts wanted to be transferred to work in the diplomatic world, but despite his extraordinary war record the Foreign Office considered Cammaerts to be a foreigner, as his father was Belgian, and so unable to work at the Foreign Office.
-In 1946 he was offered work in Brussels with the Inter-Allied Reparations Agency, and he was able to move with his family to Belgium for 18 months.
-In 1948 a daughter, Christine (named after Christine Granville), was born with multiple disabilities.
-For the remainder of her short life, Christine's circumstances played a large part in the decisions made by the Cammaerts' about their own lives.
+In 1946, he was offered work in Brussels with the Inter-Allied Reparations Agency, and he was able to move with his family to Belgium for 18 months.
+In 1948, a daughter, Christine (named after Christine Granville), was born with multiple disabilities.
+For the remainder of her short life, Christine's circumstances played a large part in the decisions made by the Cammaertses about their own lives.